Adsyarif/website-demo-QIK/README.md

 |2022 - 2023 | PT Hegar Daya | Data Analyst |
 |2020 - Now | Sysdyncate | Co Founder |
 |2018 - 2020 | System Dynamics Bandung Bootcamp | System Dynamics Modeller |

+### Get In Touch
+If you love coffee as much as I do.
+Love coffee as much as I do?
+Let's talk about how awesome they are!
+We can code while we drink hot coffee! :coffee: